kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/google/_index.md

 {{% /notice %}}

 ## Testing our configuration
 Since we didn't register an external URL, Google will only allow authentication with applications running on localhost for security reasons.
-We can make the Gloo Edge Gateway available on localhost using `kubectl port-forward`:
+We can make the Gloo Edge proxy available on localhost using `kubectl port-forward`:

 ```shell
 kubectl port-forward -n gloo-system deploy/gateway-proxy 8080 &